รีวิว True Key: สรุปย่อโดยผู้เชี่ยวชาญ

 True Key for mobile also provides a built-in browser, but it’s extremely glitchy — I could hardly do anything with it because it kept freezing!

 Overall, True Key’s mobile apps are very intuitive to use, responsive, and secure.
-While they’re not as feature-rich as other password manager apps like 1Password’s, I like the ability to access my logins with a quick fingerprint scan.
+While they’re not as feature-rich as the mobile apps offered by 1Password or Dashlane, I like the ability to access my logins with a quick fingerprint scan.
 Plus, True Key is able to accurately and quickly auto-fill logins on both Android and iOS devices.

 McAfee True Key Customer Support

 McAfee offers a really good range of support platforms, including: